Deramijoe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a script that removes all letter c and C from the imput
+a scripte that reverse input